zhongfu/tp/docs/DeveloperGuide.md

 * Removing all necessary associations on the deletion/edit of a `Job` or `Person`.
 * Filtering the `Job` objects that are mapped to a `Person`.

-In the current implementation, there is a one-to-many mapping of `Job` objects to `Person` objects.
+In the current implementation, there is a many-to-many mapping of `Job` objects to `Person` objects.
 An association can be created using `Employment#associate(job, person)`.
-The jobs are internally referenced by `jobId`, while the persons are referenced by `Name`.
+The jobs are internally referenced by `jobId`, while the persons are referenced by `personId`.

-Future implementations may work on allowing for a many-to-many relationship between `Job` objects and `Person` objects (to represent how some jobs may have multiple persons involved).
 Currently, the class `Employment` is written as a singleton.
 This may be changed to be a field of `AddressBook` due to potential obstacles with the testing of the serialization/deserialization of the class.

 #### Design considerations: